• Skip to primary navigation

 Homegrown herbal tea

-Lemongrass tea, consumed occasionally and in small amounts.
-We grow lemongrass for the thicker stem to use in our favorite vegetable curry recipe.
+Lemongrass tea is consumed occasionally and in small amounts.
+We grow lemongrass for its thicker stems, which we use in our favorite vegetable curry recipe.
 The thinner leaves we dry for tea.
 I usually mix it with other herbs, for example, lemon balm.

 Rose flower leaves and hips make great tea.
-Even though they are included in the mix, it is worth mentioning them separately, too.
+Even though they are included in the mix, it is worth mentioning them separately as well.

-Mint of any kind can be used as a tea, sage, and chocolate mint including.
-Use separate or in a mixture, whatever appeals to your taste.
+Mint of any kind can be used as tea, including sage and chocolate mint.
+Use separately or in a mixture, whatever appeals to your taste.

-Echinacea is another common herb that is growing in the flower garden.
+Echinacea is another common herb that grows in the flower garden.
 Leaves or flowers can be used.

 How to grow herbs for tea